dolthub/docs/content/reference/sql/server/debugging.md

 ## Server Consuming Memory

-A Dolt server should require about 1% of the disk size of the database in memory at minimum.
+A Dolt server requires approximately 1% of the disk size of the database in memory at minimum.
 So, a 100GB database should have at least 1GB of RAM but preferably more.
-We recommend having about 10% of the disk size of the database as RAM.
+We recommend provisioning approximately 10% of the disk size of the database as memory.

 A query may cause Dolt to grow memory use unbounded and then eventually crash the server.
 If you discover one such queries, please submit a [GitHub Issue](https://github.com/dolthub/dolt/issues).
-These should be rare but not impossible, especially with complex queries containing multiple JOINs.
+Such queries should be rare but not impossible, especially with complex queries containing multiple `JOIN`s.

 Dolt may not free memory efficiently.
 If your Dolt server grows memory use unbounded over time and then frees the memory upon restart, you have discoverd a memory leak.
 Again, please submit a [GitHub issue](https://github.com/dolthub/dolt/issues).
-Memory leaks should be rare and we treat memory leaks as high priority.
+Memory leaks should be rare and we treat memory leak fixes as high priority.

 ## Server Consuming CPU